dotnet/docs/docs/csharp/language-reference/keywords/init.md

 For more information and examples, see [Properties](../../programming-guide/classes-and-structs/properties.md), [Auto-Implemented Properties](../../programming-guide/classes-and-structs/auto-implemented-properties.md), and [Indexers](../../programming-guide/indexers/index.md).

-The following example defines both a `get` and an `init` accessor for a property named `Seconds`.
-It uses a private field named `_seconds` to back the property value.
+The following example defines both a `get` and an `init` accessor for a property named `YearOfBirth`.
+It uses a private field named `_yearOfBirth` to back the property value.

 [!code-csharp[init#1](snippets/InitExample1.cs)]